LenneDalben/StardewValleyModsGPL/[CP] It Takes a Village - Class Events/README.md

 <a href ="https://www.nexusmods.com/stardewvalley/users/108124018?tab=user+files">Hime / Himetarts</a>, for letting me poke at Sterling's excellent draft event code

 <a href="https://www.nexusmods.com/stardewvalley/users/68088657?tab=user+files">Lemurkat</a>, for helping me troubleshoot.

+<a href="https://www.nexusmods.com/stardewvalley/users/92060238?tab=user+files">Taiyo</a> and <a href ="https://www.nexusmods.com/stardewvalley/users/112768378?tab=user+files">tiakall</a>, for some art feedback on the one sprite I drew.

 <a href="https://www.nexusmods.com/stardewvalley/users/1552317?tab=user+files">Pathoschild</a>, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible.